amiaopensource/vrecord/README.md

 **Select view** - Select the display you want to see as you digitize your tape.

+**Create QCTools XML** — While capturing the video signal, vrecord will also create an XML file that contains a record of the characteristics of the video signal (such as luminance, color saturation, audio levels, etc.).
+It will then compress the XML file using [gzip](https://www.gnu.org/software/gzip/).
+Choosing to create a QCTools XML is highly recommended.
+This file can be quickly imported into QCTools for further analysis of the video.
+In addition, if you choose this option, vrecord can analyze the video signal for potential errors.
+Currently vrecord only tests the saturation levels of the video.

+**Frame MD5s** — You can choose to create an MD5 hash value (AKA a checksum) for each frame of video captured.
+A separate .md5 file with all the hash values will be created along with the video file.
+Generally choosing to create frame-level MD5s will not slow down or hinder the capture of your video.
+To read more about the value of frame-level MD5s see this article: http://dericed.com/papers/reconsidering-the-checksum-for-audiovisual-preservation/

+**Embedding logs** — If you select the Matroska file format, vrecord can embed the logs it generates into the Matroska container.
+Preservation metadata will then be available to the user both as sidecar logs (the vrecord default) and within the file itself.
+After logs have been attached, you can extract and read them as follows:
+* To show a list of attachments to a video file and their IDs, type: `mkvmerge -i [video filename]`
+* To extract attachments with IDs 1 through 4, type: `mkvextract [video filename] attachments 1 2 3 4`
+* The logs will then be extracted into the directory you're in, where they can be opened with a text editor.

+**Set recording time** — Set the amount of time (in minutes) that you would like vrecord to capture for, or leave it blank to capture indefinitely.
+For example, if you are digitizing a tape with a capacity of 30 minutes of video, you might want set vrecord to capture for 33 minutes.
+After 33 minutes vrecord will automatically stop recording and shut down.
+You may select a preset length from the dropdown menu, or type a different number.
+If you enter a number, it should be an integer or decimal in minutes (e.g. `15` will record for 15 minutes, and `15.75` will record for 15 minutes and 45 seconds).

+**Enter the name of the person digitizing this tape** — This field is optional.
+You can enter the name of the technician digitizing the tape.
+The name will be written to the capture options log produced at the end of the transfer.

+**Invert Second Channel of Audio** — This option allows you to invert the phase of the second channel of audio on ingest.
+This option is only for rare cases.
+Use only if you are positive that the audio channels are 180 degrees out of phase!

+Click "OK" when you are finished with your selections.
+Vrecord will save all of your selections to a configuration file.
+If any selections are "Undeclared" vrecord will prompt you in the terminal window to make a choice.

+Vrecord will then prompt you for a unique ID.
+The ID that you type in will become a prefix for the filename of all the resulting files in that recording session.
+After entering your unique ID you will be asked to press enter to start recording.
+Press enter and start playing your tape.
+The vrecord window will appear.
+Do not type any keys or click the mouse inside the window while the vrecord is working.

+After the transfer is finished, vrecord will automatically check to make sure that no frames were missed during the capture.
+Check the Terminal window for any error messages.
+If frames were missed you may get the following message: "WARNING: There were pts discontinuities for these frame ranges: ##-##.
+The file may have sync issues."
+The message will give the frame numbers that are missing.
+Check the file immediately at these points and throughout the video to make sure there are no sync issues.
+The tape may need to be redigitized.

 * **Broadcast Range Visual mode** — Broadcast Range Visual mode displays the video feed, the video feed with pixels out of broadcast range highlighted, the waveform monitor, and the vectorscope in the vrecord window.

 * **Full Range Visual mode** - Full Range Visual mode displays the video feed, the video feed with pixels at full range extremes highlighted, the waveform monitor, and the vectorscope in the vrecord window.